got-reload/got-reload/README.md

 ## Can I use it now?

-Yes?
-Kinda depends on your tolerance for jank and breaking changes.
-If you can survive the fact that the CLI may change on a daily basis, then sure!
+Maybe.
+It works in the demos, and on some functions in a larger app, but fails in many cases.
+(See above under "known bugs".)

 ## Can I support the development of this tool?

 Yes!
 We appreciate stars, watchers, feedback, and, of course, pull requests!
 A PR need not necessarily be code, of course; it could be documentation, or something else.
 Whatever itch you care to scratch.

 You can also sponsor the developers: